 How Much Cognac Should I Pour into a Glass?

 Hook : The other night, I wanted to impress my friends with an XO I'd found at a wine shop in Cognac.
-I filled the cognac glasses to the brim, thinking I was going for it.
-Big mistake: the aromas were muffled, it was impossible to swirl, and I wasted half the bottle.
-(My friend Claire teased me for weeks!)
-Since then, I've been wondering: how much to pour to make a cognac sublime?
-We'll see about that together, don't panic, it's simpler than it seems.
+I filled the cognac glasses to the brim, thinking I was making a grand statement.
+Big mistake: the aromas were stifled, impossible to swirl, and I wasted half the bottle.
+(My friend Claire teased me about it for weeks!)
+Since then, I've been wondering: how much should I pour to bring out the best in a cognac?
+We'll figure it out together, don't worry, it's simpler than it seems.

-For Limonadier, it's important to pour the right amount of cognac into a glass ; it's not just a question of elegance.
-It changes everything: the oxygenation, the perception of aromas, the pleasure in the mouth.
+For Limonadier, pouring the right amount of cognac per glass is crucial; it's not just a matter of elegance.
+It changes everything: the oxygenation, the perception of aromas, the pleasure on the palate.
 Too much, and you drown out the nuances.
 Too little, and the experience is frustrating.
-A wine merchant once told me: "A cognac is like a perfume; you need the right amount for it to express itself."
+A wine merchant once told me, "A cognac is like a perfume; you need just the right amount for it to express itself."
 And he's right.
-An article I recently read on a spirits blog talked about how about 80% of amateur tasters get the dose wrong.
-We're going to avoid that.
+An article I recently read on a spirits blog mentioned that about 80% of amateur tasters get the amount wrong.
+Let's avoid that.

 Question : What is the ideal amount of cognac in a glass?

-Answer : 3-5 cl for a pleasure tasting, 2-3 cl for a rare vintage, 5-8 cl in a convivial context.
+Answer : 3-5 cl for a pleasurable tasting, 2-3 cl for a rare vintage, 5-8 cl in a convivial setting.

 The Rule of Fifth: Your Basic Guide

-Unlike wine, where you fill it a third full, for cognac, you aim for a fifth of the glass's capacity.
+Unlike wine, where you fill the glass to one-third full, with cognac, you aim for one-fifth of the glass's capacity.
 Why?
-Cognac, with its 40% alcohol (compared to 12-14% for wine), is more concentrated.
-A small dose is enough to release its aromas.
+Cognac, with its 40% alcohol content (compared to 12-14% for wine), is more concentrated.
+A small amount is enough to release its aromas.
 A 15 cl glass?
 Pour 3 cl.
-That leaves 4/5 of the glass empty—the essential aromatic chamber for capturing fruity, woody, or spicy notes.
-Plus, you can swirl the glass without spilling, which helps oxygenate it.
-(Incidentally, I learned this the hard way after getting my shirt soaked in a VSOP at a dinner party in Paris.)
+That leaves 4/5 of the glass empty – the essential aromatic chamber for capturing the fruity, woody, or spicy notes.
+A larger glass allows you to swirl it without spilling, which helps with aeration.
+(Incidentally, I learned this the hard way after soaking my shirt with VSOP during a dinner in Paris.)

 Why Not More?

 Overfilling (like 8-10 cl in a 15 cl glass) is a disaster.
-Not enough air for the aromas, which get stuck.
-It's like listening to a symphony with earplugs in.
-Worse, you can't swirl the glass without getting it everywhere.
-A sommelier explained to me that the surface area in contact with the air must be large for the cognac to "breathe."
+Not enough air for the aromas, which get trapped.
+It's like listening to a symphony with earplugs.
+And you can't swirl the glass without spilling it everywhere.
+A sommelier explained to me that the surface area in contact with the air needs to be large for the cognac to "breathe."

 Quantity by Context: Find the Right Dose

-The amount of cognac tasting (secondary keyword) depends on the occasion.
+The amount of cognac for tasting (a secondary keyword) depends on the occasion.
 Here's what I've learned after years of testing (and a few memorable failures):

 For a professional tasting, like a competition or analysis, experts pour 2-3 cl .
 Why so little?
-It allows you to taste several samples without saturating the palate.
+It allows you to taste several samples without overwhelming your palate.
 A tulip glass (10-15 cl) is perfect, filled to one-fifth.
 You observe, you smell, you taste in small sips.
-(I saw this in a workshop in Cognac, and frankly, I was amazed at the precision of the pros.)
+(I saw this in a workshop in Cognac, and frankly, I was amazed by the precision of the professionals.)

 Amateur Pleasure Tasting (3-5 cl)

-For a pleasure tasting at home, 3-5 cl is ideal.
-This is the standard for a cognac measuring glass (secondary keyword).
-It provides enough substance to appreciate the aromas without wasting anything.
-In a 20 cl balloon glass, 4 cl is enough for a great experience.
-This is what I do now when I take out my favorite VSOP.
+For a pleasant tasting at home, 3-5 cl is ideal.
+This is the standard for a standard cognac glass (secondary keyword).
+It provides enough to appreciate the aromas without wasting any of the product.
+In a 20 cl balloon glass, 4 cl is sufficient for a delightful experience.
+That's what I do now when I open my favorite VSOP.

-For an after-dinner drink with friends, you can be more generous: 5-8 cl .
-It's still respectful of the cognac, but it creates a warm vibe.
-Be careful, choose a larger glass (25-30 cl) to keep the aromatic room.
-(One evening, I poured 6 cl for everyone for an aperitif, and everyone was delighted – except my wallet.)
+For after-dinner drinks with friends, you can be more generous: 5-8 cl .
+It's still respectful of the cognac, but it creates a warm atmosphere.
+Just be careful, choose a larger glass (25-30 cl) to preserve the aromatic chamber.
+(One evening, I poured 6 cl for each person as an aperitif, and everyone was delighted – except my wallet.)

-Question : How much to pour for an XO cognac?
+Question : How much should you pay for an XO cognac?

 Answer : 3-4 cl in a tulip glass, to respect its complexity and avoid over-oxidation.